Images courtesy of John Willis and BenBella Books

 From the mid-80s to the late aughts, Willis's rank grew within one of Boston's larger mob groups, starting as a loan collector and body guard before he became the trafficker behind a $4 million oxycodone ring (though he's claimed it was "ten times that").
 In 2011, he was sentenced to 20-years in prison for drug trafficking and money laundering.
 Scott O'Donnell, the FBI Agent whose task force eventually caught the White Devil, was quoted saying he had "never seen" a criminal quite like Willis , due to his high status within the Chinese mafia underground.

-In early January, BenBella Books will release a book detailing the life and crimes of the Boston mobster titled, fittingly, White Devil.
+In early January, BenBella Books released a book detailing the life and crimes of the Boston mobster titled, fittingly, White Devil.
 Written by Bob Halloran, a news and sports anchor at Channel 5, the ABC affiliate in Boston, White Devil chronicles Willis's rise in the mafia, including thoughts and anecdotes from the gangster himself.
 Though Halloran is better known for being a sports announcer who worked at ESPN, the award-winning journalist is no stranger to true crime.
 He's published Irish Thunder: The Hard Life and Times of Micky Ward , which was turned into the Mark Wahlberg movie, The Fighter, and Impact Statement: A Family's Fight for Justice Against Whitey Bulger, which Halloran wrote after meeting Steve Davis, whose sister was killed by the Boston gangster and his cronies.
 I called up Halloran to learn about his prison visits with John Willis, as well as how a Dorchester kid got into a Chinese gang and climbed the ladder to become the White Devil.

 VICE: To start, how exactly did a white kid from Dorchester